numfocus/gsoc/2017/proposals/patni-harshit.md

 - [Bivariate Colormaps](http://stackoverflow.com/questions/15207255/is-there-any-way-to-use-bivariate-colormaps-in-matplotlib)

 Having used Matplotlib for displaying graphical information several times, I wanted to give something back to the community.
-I have also worked closely with the community for last month and I have good understanding of workflow.Therefore I feel I am the right person to do this project.
+I am the right person to do this project because not only I want to contribute to Open Source but I have also worked closely with the community for last month so I have good understanding of workflow.

 ## Appendix